-Venom:Killer & Cure at The Natural History Museum
+Venom:Killer & Cure @ The Natural History Museum

-The Natural History Museum commissioned SDNA to create two audio visual installations exploring the fear and attraction to venom.
+A Natural History Museum commission for the exhibition Venom:Killer & Cure.
+Two audio visual installations exploring the fear and attraction to venom.

 The second installation features the shadow of a huge spider lurking behind the screen.
 As visitors walk down a dark corridor a sensor is triggered and the spider leaps into action: its fangs pierce the screen and release their venom represented by immersive images and sounds.
 As they move closer to the screen the sound of a heartbeat accelerates the yellow venom swirls and reacts to their movement.